fastify/fastify-basic-auth/README.md

 ### `utf8` <Boolean> (optional, default: true)

-User-ids or passwords containing characters outside the US-ASCII character set will cause interoperability issues unless both communication partners agree on what character encoding scheme is to be used.
-If utf8 is set to true the server will send the 'charset' parameter to indicate a preference of "UTF-8", increasing the probability that clients will switch to that encoding.
+User-ids or passwords with non-US-ASCII characters may cause issues unless both parties agree on the encoding scheme.
+Setting `utf8` to true sends the 'charset' parameter to prefer "UTF-8", increasing the likelihood that clients will use that encoding.

 ### `strictCredentials` <Boolean> (optional, default: true)

-If strictCredentials is set to false the authorization header can contain additional whitespaces at the beginning, middle, and end of the authorization header.
+Setting `strictCredentials` to false allows additional whitespaces at the beginning, middle, and end of the authorization header.
 This is a fallback option to ensure the same behavior as `@fastify/basic-auth` version <=5.x.